 Surfside’s Champlain Towers South, a 12-story oceanfront condominium, was completed in 1981 and had just concluded its 40-year recertification by inspectors.
 After the collapse, the federal investigation determined the condo building had substantial concrete structural damage to its pool deck and was overdue for repairs.

-This incident has renewed concern for HOA and COA directors and officers responsible for making decisions about the inspection and maintenance of their associations’ buildings and equipment.
+This incident has renewed concern for COA/Cooperative Associations directors and officers responsible for making decisions about the inspection and maintenance of their associations’ buildings and equipment.
 Any mismanagement of maintenance can result in the officers being held liable for damages.